-Wondering How Medicare Advantage Plans Work?September 07, 2017
+Wondering How Medicare Advantage Plans Work?7 de septiembre de 2017

 If you’re planning to enroll in Medicare in the near future, you’re likely doing your due diligence and researching all of your options, including Medicare Advantage.
 About one-third of Medicare members have chosen a Medicare Advantage plan to receive their health insurance benefits.
 And it’s estimated almost half of the baby boomers now turning 65 will choose a Medicare Advantage plan.
 What is it about Medicare Advantage that makes it so popular?

 Medicare Advantage plans, also called Part C or MA plans, are an alternative to Original Medicare.
 Many people choose a Medicare Advantage plan

 because it can give them more coverage — without costing them much, if any, more than Original Medicare.
 These plans meet federal requirements to provide the basic benefits of Medicare Parts A (hospital insurance) and B (medical insurance), but they aren’t run by the government.
 Medicare Advantage plans are run by private insurance companies and usually include extra benefits you wouldn’t get from Original Medicare.